chrisguida/nixos-mutinynet-tutorial/docs/bonus-Mempool.md

 ---
-layout: default
 title: "Bonus Mempool"
-order: 8
+sidebar_position: 8
 ---

 # BONUS: Mempool

-- In this section we wil install and use Mempool.space (Mempool).
+- In this section we will install and use Mempool.space (Mempool).
 - Mempool is a pretty and functional block explorer

 # Exercise: Install and run Mempool